chafiq1992/whatsapp_confermation/README.md

 CREATE INDEX IF NOT EXISTS idx_msg_temp_id ON messages(temp_id);
 ```

+Newer releases also store public URLs for uploaded media in a `url` column.
+Starting the backend will automatically add this column when missing, so you do
+not need to recreate an existing database.

 ## Frontend build

 Before running the backend make sure the React frontend is compiled: